githopert/c-gmm-kmeans/README.md

-# K-Means++ in C
+# Gaussian Mixture Models and K-Means++ in C

-This is an implementation of the K-Means++ algorithm for 1D data in C99.
+This is an implementation of the GMM and K-Means++ algorithms for 1D data in C99.

 ## Build the program